SoftwareAG/c8y-docs/content/edge/edge-configuration-bundle/updating-ssl-certificate.md

   - edge_server
 ---

-You must always have an SSL certificate for your domain name that is configured.
-If the validity of the certificate expires, you must upload a new certificate.
+You must always have a valid SSL certificate for your domain name that is configured.
+If the validity of the certificate expires or if you have changed your domain name, you must upload or generate a new SSL certificate.
 You can upload the certificate using the GUI and REST APIs.

 ### Updating the SSL certificate using the GUI